 Our Mission: Operation Walk Pittsburgh aims to provide life changing education, service and surgery completely free of cost, to patients in need in Pittsburgh and around the world.

 Operation Walk is a private, non-profit, volunteer medical service organization that provides free surgical treatment for patients in developing countries who have no access to life-improving care for arthritis or other debilitating bone and joint conditions.
-Currently, Operation Walk has 12 teams in the United States and 1 in Canada that have provided hundred of surgeries to over 1,000 patients worldwide.
+Currently, Operation Walk has 17 teams throughout the United States, Canada and Ireland that have provided free care and surgery to thousands of patients worldwide.

 Operation Walk Pittsburgh is a chapter of Operation Walk.
 Formed in 2008 by Dr. Anthony M. DiGioia, Operation Walk Pittsburgh has traveled to Cuba, Guatemala, Panama and Honduras, performing more than 400 surgeries for patients desperately in need of orthopedic care.
 Currently, the team is in the process of fundraising and gathering essential volunteers and advocates for our 2018 mission to Antigua, Guatemala.
 Learn more about our past mission trips and see what can be accomplished in just one week!